The world breaks everyone, and afterward, many are strong at the broken places.

 The little, hidden corners of the wild were not known; they were not respected.
 The innocent inhabitants of the hidden places were at best ignored, or, sadly, destroyed without as much as a thought.

-There were evenings of stag-beetles, or frogs, and flying bats; glimpses of weasels and martens.
+There were evenings of stag-beetles and flying bats; there were unexpected glimpses of weasels and martens.
 There were stories about horned vipers and wild boar in the woods.
-We generously shared it with one another, this love for wildness, and literally turned every stone in search for its fulfilment.
+We generously shared it with one another, this passion for wildness, and, quite literally, we turned every stone in search for its fulfillment.

 And then there was the fishing.

-Never had I seen so much of the wild world; never had I been a witness so so many wonders… The little river and the ponds offered us far more than the small Crucian carp which, though they were little, were abundant at that time.
-Each one of our journeys, done either on foot, or with Marin`s rickety donkey-cart, was a quest; it was a mission of exploration and new frontiers — always rich, always deeply rewarding.
+Never before had I seen so much of the wild world; never had I been a witness so so many wonders… The little river and the ponds offered us far more than the small Crucian carp which, though they were little, were abundant at the time.
+Each one of our journeys, done either on foot, or with Marin`s rickety donkey-cart, was a quest — a mission of exploration and new frontiers — always rich, always deeply rewarding.

 Sitting on the bank of the little river, we laughed, we watched, and we felt much.
-We saw the snake that swam lazily with a fish in its mouth.
-We watched in hushed amazement as the terrapin climbed a rock to dry its wet shell in the sun.
-We saw the hawk chase sparrows overhead and the carp leap from the water with joy; we watched the heron, the vole, the bee-eater…
+We watched in hushed amazement as the water snake swam lazily with a fish in its mouth, and the terrapin climbed a rock to dry its wet shell in the sun.
+We gazed in wonder as the hawk chased sparrows overhead and the carp leap from the water with joy; we marveled at the heron, the stork, and the bee-eater…

 * * *